honnnei/Project-1-futureproof-blog/README.md

 - getting the function with the emoji counter to work so that it counts each individual emoji separately
 - Finding a suitable service to host our website.
 And formatting our code so that it could be run online.
 - Refactoring the date stamp to a different time zone and display format
+- Creating a clear and intuitive UI, by using familiar layouts and labelling, and minimising cluttered layout

 # What we struggled with:
 - Storing the emoji reactions.